CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

 # Examples of `frame-msg` npm package usage
 ## Background
-Frame is a pair of smart glasses that communicates via Bluetooth Low Energy to a host device, and runs Lua code on its VM.
+Frame is a pair of smart glasses that communicates via Bluetooth Low Energy with a host device, and runs Lua code on its VM.
 Lua code is sent to Frame in the application startup sequence.
 Each example contains a Javascript file and a corresponding Lua file that is copied to Frame on startup using uploadFrameApp() after the required standard Lua libs are uploaded.
 The host-side Javascript program and the device-side Lua program pass messages to each other identified by a single-byte message code, so these codes must match exactly for handlers to correctly process messages.
 Numerous examples follow that demonstrate many features of the Frame SDK and the corresponding host-side and device-side code.